 - Hot water

-You will also need to include any money retained from your tenant's deposit at the end of the tenancy.
+You must also include any money retained from your tenant's deposit at the end of the tenancy.

-You can deduct expenses you incur from your rental income to calculate your taxable rental profit as long as they are wholly and exclusively for your rental property business.
+You can deduct allowable expenses you incur from your rental income to calculate your taxable rental profit as long as they are wholly and exclusively for your property business.